 We woke early and headed out to hike the island.
 The boats from the mainland don’t arrive until after 10am, so we were out by 8:30 with the trail all to ourselves.
-We had to buy another pass, this time 15Bs to enter the north side of the island.
+We had to buy another pass, this time 15Bs to enter the north side of the Isla del Sol.

 The hike took about three hours to the town at the north end of the Isla del Sol.
 We stopped along the way to play around in some nice ruins.
 The beautiful Lake Titicaca surrounding us, a peaceful blue bliss.

 It was fun because there was no one around to tell us “no touching!”
 The northern town was located right on the edge of the water and there were lots of Argentinian and Chilean hippies staying there in tents at the edge of the water.
 We stopped to eat a cheap sandwich then continued on our way.
 The trail was fun and made its way over rocks and back down to the beach then up again through some small villages.